status-im/status-mobile/doc/ide-setup.md

    is necessary so the VSCode extension finds the project's `.zprintrc`.
 2. Install the extension [vscode-clj-zprint](https://github.com/rflagreca/vscode-clj-zprint).
-By the way, did you know this extension is writen in ClojureScript?
+By the way, did you know this extension is written in ClojureScript?
 3. Copy the recommended settings from our repository in [.vscode/settings.example.json](/.vscode/settings.example.json) and merge it with your workspace settings in `.vscode/settings.json`.